herrera-ignacio/cybersecurity-handbook/certs/ccna/osi/data-link/README.md

 * VLAN ranges between 1 and 4094 on a switch depending on the platform.
 	* 1 to 1005 are considered _Normal_.
 	* 1006 to 4094 are considered _Extended_.
+* More secure, connectivity is only available with devices on the same VLAN.

+### Cautions

+* Default VLAN (VLAN 1) can be used by an attacker to gain access to otherwise inaccesible areas of your network.
+This is why it is considered a best practice to remove all interfaces from default VLAN.

 ---